Miami Carol City Senior High School: Athletics

 In the period after the school opened, according to Gus Garcia-Roberts of the Miami New Times, the top sports at Miami Carol were football, basketball and wrestling.

 The marching band has been referred to as the "soul" of the school.
 Garcia said that it no longer "gyrates to Jefferson Airplane."
 After the demographic shift at the school, according to Garcia, the school still had "its fame for diligent coaching and talented kids."

 American football, as of 2009, is the strongest sport at the school.
 The Chiefs won the Football State Championship in 1977 with a 14-0 season record.
 In the previous year 1976 the football team were the State Runners Up in football.
 The school won three American football state championships in a period between 1996 and 2003.

 The Chiefs were runner ups for the state basketball championship in 1970, and won the state basketball championship in 1972.
 The gymnastics team also had state champions in individual events during that period.

-Center for Legal & Public Affairs Magnet Program

-Miami Carol City Senior High School offers a Law Magnet Program, which enables students to learn more about the law, courts, and business.

-To enter the program, students must have a 2.5 GPA and maintain a 3.0 once they are in the program.
-In their 11th and 12th grade years, students can earn up to 24 college credits while in college through dual enrollment with Miami-Dade College North Campus.
-An internship program is also offered, in which students leave campus and get hands-on work experience.

-The magnet program at the school is offered to college-bound students wishing to pursue interests in law or government.
-These students work closely with professionals, participating in shadowing and mentoring programs.
-They take field trips to law firms, courthouses and other governmental agencies.

-During the summers, students attend special-interest institutes at local colleges and universities.
-Faculty members work with these students on projects.
-Other students participate in internships working for local government, law enforcement agencies, or law offices.
-The Center for Legal and Public Affairs offers opportunities for qualified upper division students to attend Miami-Dade Community College in the afternoon, during 7th and 8th periods.

-Admission to the Center for Legal and Public Affairs is based on each student's interest.
-Students should have stanines of 5 or greater, teacher recommendations, and a minimum academic grade point average of 2.5 on a 4.0 scale.